Ryusid/AutoscalingProject/README.md

 You can monitor these metrics in real-time using Grafana.

-6. **Important Notes**:

-- The script assumes **kubectl**, **Minikube** and **Docker** are already installed and accessible.
-- The script also assumes you have the necessary permissions to install Helm charts and deploy resources in Kubernetes.
-- A `cleanCluster.sh` script is provided to clean up the cluster if needed.
-- Running the automation script on a VM or machine without graphical access (headless) will cause the script to fail at the end when attempting to open the frontend web page in a browser.
-The commands to open the web page are designed for machines with a GUI, and they will not work in a headless environment.

 ---

 ## Conclusion

-This script automates the entire process of deploying an application with autoscaling, monitoring with Prometheus and Grafana, and setting up an environment using Minikube and Kubernetes.
+This project automates the entire process of deploying an application with autoscaling, monitoring with Prometheus and Grafana, and setting up an environment using Minikube and Kubernetes.
 You can easily customize it to fit specific requirements or environments.

 For further questions or customizations, refer to the Kubernetes, Helm, Prometheus, and Grafana documentation.